jamesseanwright/ron-swanson-quotes/README.md

 ## Hubot integration

 I wrote a Hubot script that can be installed via npm.
 See the [repo](https://github.com/jamesseanwright/hubot-swanson) for more details.

+## Local development

+Once you've cloned this repo, run `npm i` to install the dependencies.

+Then you can run:

+* `npm run build`: builds the TypeScript source code
+* `npm start`: runs the compiled server